-Reverse mortgage borrowers retain ownership and title to their home*.
-It’s yours just as it was before, but now you can benefit from the equity that’s been building in your home for years.
-In addition, HECM (Home Equity Conversion Mortgage) reverse mortgage loans give you the peace of mind of a loan that is insured by the Federal Housing Administration (FHA) and where your home and property are the only assets which secure the loan.
-In order to retain the home when the reverse mortgage becomes due and payable, the heirs may choose to keep the home and pay 95% of the home's appraised value, less customary closing costs real estate commissions.
+Reverse mortgage borrowers retain ownership and title to their home.
+It’s yours just as it was before, but now you may benefit from the equity that’s been building in your home for years.
+In addition, HECM (Home Equity Conversion Mortgage) reverse mortgage loans give you peace of mind since it is insured by the Federal Housing Administration (FHA) if your home and property are the only assets that secure the loan.

-- A Reverse mortgage is a specialized loan for seniors 62 and older.
+- A Reverse mortgage is a specialized loan for homeowners 62 and older.

-- A reverse mortgage allows seniors to access a portion of the equity in their home.
+- A reverse mortgage allows older homeowners to access a portion of the value of their home.